Learning soft and hard skills is crucial to create the future that you want.

 However, there is a Science of Learning.
 Hundreds of millions of research dollars, tens of millions of hours of research time, and hundreds of thousands of research papers have gone into understanding how people learn.
 But little of this has found its way into education.
 It has been done in related fields that study child development, cognition (how people think), and the brain, with a few really good classroom studies thrown in.

 Those who study these areas are studying their subjects in order to understand them, not as a way to impact the world of formal education.
 The language used in these scientific fields is not the language used in education.
-Common goals separated by different language.
+Common goals separated by different languages.

 But, there is a Science of Learning that works to bridge this gap.